 Legislation Supports Continuing Effort to Combat Child Hunger

-Following recent controversy surrounding student lunch and other unpaid meal debt, a legislative package, sponsored by Assembly Democrats Pamela Lampitt, Annette Quijano, Majority Leader Louis Greenwald, Mila Jasey and Britnee Timberlake, to address practices employed in schools concerning this debt was approved by the Assembly Education Committee on Monday.
+Following controversy surrounding unpaid breakfast and lunch meals, legislation sponsored by Assembly Democrats Pamela Lampitt, Majority Leader Louis Greenwald, Mila Jasey, Britnee Timberlake and Joann Downey to address practices employed by New Jersey schools concerning this debt was advanced unanimously by a full Assembly vote of 79-0 on Monday.

 “There has been a lot of scrutiny in recent months about the handling of student meal debt and I believe we’ve lost sight of the most integral part of this issue, student well-being,” said Lampitt (D-Camden, Burlington).
 “Proper nutrition is essential to a child’s success in the classroom; it is also crucial to their social and emotional development.
 Punishing or shaming them for debt before addressing the underlying cause with families does not enhance positive learning outcomes.
 It only reinforces harmful stigma.”

 “The purpose of a school lunch policy is to ensure that our children have access to the nutrition they need to perform well in the classroom and lead productive, healthy lives,” said Greenwald (D-Camden, Burlington).
 “Preventing participation in extracurricular sports or activities, attendance at social events with classmates, or withholding grades can exacerbate the academic and social stressors our students face each day, causing long term harm.
 Together this legislation addresses all facets of the problem, providing students with the nutrition they need while removing penalties for problems that are beyond their control.”